awsdocs/amazon-personalize-developer-guide/doc_source/ECOMMERCE-items-dataset.md

 # Items dataset requirements \(ECOMMERCE domain\)<a name="ECOMMERCE-items-dataset"></a>

  An *Items dataset* stores metadata about your ECOMMERCE items\.
 This might include information such as price, category, and product description for each item\.
 For more information on the types of item data you can import into Amazon Personalize, see [Item data](items-datasets.md)\.
+For information about general Amazon Personalize schema requirements, such as formatting requirements and available field data types, see [Datasets and schemas](how-it-works-dataset-schema.md)\.
+These requirements apply to all schemas, regardless of domain\.

  An Items dataset is optional for all ECOMMERCE use cases\.
 If you have items data, we recommend creating one to get the most relevant recommendations\.
 If you create an items dataset, your schema must include the following fields:
 + ITEM\_ID